gromacs/gromacs/docs/install-guide/index.rst

 -------------------------
 * Compiling to run on NVIDIA GPUs requires CUDA_
 * Compiling to run on AMD GPUs requires OpenCL_
-* An external Boost library can be used to provide better implementation support for smart pointers and exception handling, but the |Gromacs| source bundles a subset of Boost 1.55.0 as a fallback
 * Hardware-optimized BLAS and LAPACK libraries are useful for a few of the |Gromacs| utilities focused on normal modes and matrix manipulation, but they do not provide any benefits for normal